Arsen-Pankiv/Logistics_Analytics/README.md

 ## Task Overview

 The project involved formulating a mathematical optimisation model to **minimise total distribution costs** for DeliverEase Ltd.’s supply chain, incorporating route availability, capacity limits, flow balance, and demand satisfaction.
-The model, implemented in Python using **PuLP**, was solved to identify the **optimal shipment plan** and r**eport total costs** and **shipment weights** for each **link** between suppliers, warehouses, and distribution centres.
+The model, implemented in Python using **PuLP**, was solved to identify the **optimal shipment plan** and **report total costs** and **shipment weights** for each **link** between suppliers, warehouses, and distribution centres.
 Network flow **visualisations** were created to illustrate shipment magnitudes, and **two data-driven managerial recommendations** were developed to enhance cost efficiency and resilience to demand uncertainty.
+Finally, several **limitations** and **recommendations** were considered to ensure the accuracy of the model.l

 ## Mathematical Programming Formulation